 In 2001, Uecker was inducted into the Radio Hall of Fame, where he joined baseball broadcasting luminaries Vin Scully, Mel Allen, Red Barber, Ernie Harwell and Jack Brickhouse, as well as other American icons, including Bob Hope, Jack Benny, Edward R. Murrow and Orson Welles.
 He was later inducted into the National Sportscasters and Sportswriters Association Hall of Fame in 2011 and the National Association of Broadcasters Broadcasting Hall of Fame in 2012.

-In honor of Uecker's tenure as a broadcaster for the Brewers -- which is the fourth-longest tenure of any broadcaster in the history of Major League Baseball -- he is recognized throughout the American Family Field grounds.
+In honor of Uecker’s tenure as a broadcaster for the Brewers — which is the fourth-longest tenure of any broadcaster with one team in the history of Major League Baseball — he is recognized throughout the American Family Field grounds.
 In 2003, Uecker became a member of the Brewers Walk of Fame, which is located near home plate on the plaza outside American Family Field.

-On August 31, 2012, a statue bearing his likeness was dedicated in his honor outside American Family Field, joining those previously dedicated to fellow Hall of Famers Hank Aaron, Robin Yount and Commissioner Emeritus Allan H. "Bud" Selig.
-The ceremony was attended by celebrities, current and former players, as well as Uecker's family and friends.
+On August 31, 2012, a statue bearing his likeness was dedicated in his honor outside American Family Field, joining those previously dedicated to fellow Hall of Famers Hank Aaron, Robin Yount and Commissioner Emeritus Allan H. “Bud” Selig.
+The ceremony was attended by celebrities and current and former players as well as Uecker’s family and friends.